Man shot and killed outside Long John Silver's in South Union Township

 One man is dead and another is in custody after a daylight shooting in the Long John Silver’s parking lot in South Union Township Sunday.

+Justin D. Rittaco, 21, of Fairchance allegedly shot Robert Lukehart, 39, of Fairchance multiple times.
+Lukehart died of his injuries on the scene, according to state police.

+Investigators did not reveal what led to the shooting at 548 Morgantown St. at about 4:25 p.m.

-State police are on the scene investigating the homicide, which occurred at about 4 p.m.
-Sunday at the fast food restaurant along Morgantown Street.
-Fayette County District Attorney Rich Bower said one person was taken in for questioning, referring to him as a "possible actor."
+Fayette County District Attorney Rich Bower said at the scene Sunday evening one person had been taken in for questioning, referring to him as a “possible actor.”

-A state police forensics unit was also on the scene investigating, along with the Fayette County Coroner's Office.
+A state police forensics unit was on the scene investigating Sunday, along with the Fayette County Coroner’s Office.

 (0) comments